The Donation Process

 - Have ever used needles to take drugs, steroids, or anything not prescribed by a doctor.

-- Are a male who has had sexual contact with another male, even once, since 1977.
+- Are a male who has had sexual contact with another male, IN THE PAST 12 MONTHS.

-- Have ever taken money, drugs or other payment for sex since 1977.
+- Have ever taken money, drugs or other payment for sex.

-- Have been in juvenile detention, lockup, jail or prison for more than 72 hours in the last 12 months.
+- Have been in juvenile detention, lockup, jail or prison for more than 72 hours IN THE PAST 12 MONTHS.